rancher-sandbox/rancher-node-image/getting-started.md

 ```
 spec:
-  clusterName: elemental-test-cluster
+  clusterName: elemental-demo-cluster
   config:
     labels: null
     role: agent
 ```

-This should trigger Rancherd to install k3s and start the agent/worker.
+This will trigger system-agent to install k3s and start the agent/worker.

 # Updating the OS

-TODO: Add new channel functionality

-Note: I will try to get a different OS image to update to.
 To tie a cluster to a specific OS version, we can use the ManagedOSImage CRD:

 ```